VRP-REP/model/README.md

 Model files of VRP-REP
 ======================

-VRPREPModel is an eclipse project managed by Maven.
-It contains XML schema files, used to describe Vehicle Routing Problem instances files on the web application [VRP-REP](http://www.vrp-rep.org).
+VRPREPModel is a maven project.
+It simply contains XML schema files, used to describe Vehicle Routing Problem instances files on the web application [VRP-REP](http://www.vrp-rep.org).

 How do I use the classes in my own project ?
 --------------------------------------------